Andreas Englund: Playing career

 As a free agent, Englund re-signed with the Avalanche organization on a one-year, two-way NHL contract on 13 July 2022.
 He was returned to the Eagles following training camp to begin the season.
 He featured in 12 games with the Eagles before he was recalled to the NHL by the Avalanche on 13 November 2022 due to a rash of injuries.
 He made his debut with the Avalanche the following day, his first NHL game in over two years, featuring in a 3–2 defeat by the St. Louis Blues.
 With the Avalanche blighted by injuries, Englund solidified his defensive role and contributed three assists in 36 games.

 On 26 February 2023, Englund was dealt to the Chicago Blackhawks for Jack Johnson.
 Englund played the remainder of the season for the rebuilding Blackhawks, registering one assist in 11 games.

 On 1 July 2023, Englund signed a two-year, $2 million contract with the Los Angeles Kings.
 In the season, Englund was a fixture on the Kings blueline in a third-pairing role.
 In featuring in every game, Englund established new career marks with 1 goal and 10 points in 82 appearances.

 In the following season, his final year under contract, Englund was unable to retain his role on the Kings blueline remaining on the roster primarily as a healthy scratch in posting 1 goal through 11 games.
 Englund was later placed on waivers by the Kings and subsequently claimed by the Nashville Predators on 10 February 2025.

+After two seasons within the Predators organization, Englund left as a free agent and was signed to a one-year, two-way contract with the Calgary Flames for the season on July 1, 2026.
+Englund was placed on waivers by the Flames during the pre-season and on 26 September 2026, he was subsequently claimed by the Detroit Red Wings.